Shamanon/shNode.tracer/README.md

 data -> output data as python string (make XML in the future?) tracer_log -> log info on power system

+Work on this project will be moved to sHome umbrella project: shamanon/sNode.tracer

 Physical Interface
 ------------------